Statutory Notice Period

 Decide what notice period serves you best

 Depending on skill levels and how long it takes to train a new employee into the business, ensure you do not leave yourself open to unnecessary risks.
 It might sound like a good idea to offer only the minimum required by law.
-However, you might find yourself in the unpleasant situation that an employee leaves because they lack job security.
+However, you might find yourself in the unpleasant situation that an employee leaves because they feel they lack job security.

 Exceptions to the statutory minimum notice period

 In rare cases, such as summary dismissal or pay in lieu of notice, you do not need to give the statutory minimum notice period.
-However with pay in lieu, they should still get paid for it.
+However, with pay in lieu, they should still get paid for it.

 Also, unless you are dismissing them for gross misconduct, you need to still give them the minimum statutory notice (or more depending on what the contract says).